 I also didn’t believe my boyfriend would treat any woman the same way.
 I’d long ago learned we teach people how to treat us.
 These other women who supposedly would have had the same experience with him may have handled things quite differently, therefore shifting the dynamics of the relationship.

 For instance, in the early stages, another woman who believed she was being relentlessly judged, criticized, berated, falsely accused and blamed may not have accepted this as willingly as I did.
+She may not have been trying to learn unconditional love as a spiritual practice.

 She may have devoted more energy to her own emotions, instead of trying to help him navigate and feel better about his.
 When her feelings cried out for attention and love, she may not have pushed them down, avoided them or tried to get better at “handling” them.